Below you will find a complete list of documents required from Polish citizens in the admission procedure for studies in English:

 Signed application form printed from the on-line registration system;

-3. ID card or passport;
+ID card or passport (for inspection only);

-Nostrify your document – read more about the nostrification procedure below; the nostrification requirement is void in the case of IB and EB diplomas, as well as documents issued in EU or OECD member states, China, Belarus, Ukraine and Libya.
+Please note that the school-leaving certificate recognition requirement does not apply to IB and EB diplomas, documents issued in EU or OECD member states, as well as in China, Belarus, Ukraine and Libya.

 A sworn translation can be done by:

-A sworn translator registered by the Polish Ministry of Justice;
+- a sworn translator registered by the Polish Ministry of Justice;

-A sworn translator registered in any EU/EFTA/OECD member state;
+- a sworn translator registered in any EU/EFTA/OECD member state;

-A consul of the Republic of Poland residing in the territory of the country where the document was issued.
+- a consul of the Republic of Poland residing in the territory of the country where the document was issued.

 Regular translations can be certified by one of the above bodies.
 Translations certified by a notary are not recognised.

-a consul of the Republic of Poland residing in the territory of the country where (or in the education system of which) the document was issued;
+- a consul of the Republic of Poland residing in the territory of the country where (or in the education system of which) the document was issued;

-education authorities of the country where (or in the education system of which) the document was issued;
+- education authorities of the country where (or in the education system of which) the document was issued;

-diplomatic representation or consular office of the country where (or in the education system of which) the document was issued, accredited in any EU/EFTA/OECD member state.
+- diplomatic representation or consular office of the country where (or in the education system of which) the document was issued, accredited in any EU/EFTA/OECD member state.

-If a country in which a given document was issued is a party to The Hague Convention of 5 October 1961, legalisation is replaced by an apostille.
+If a country in which given document was issued is a party to The Hague Convention of 5 October 1961, legalisation is replaced by an apostille.